helpscout/seed/README.md

 No worries!
 All of the Seed Packs can still be individually installed via `npm install`.
 That's not goin' away.
 The Packs are just moving to a new home on Github is all.

-## WIP

-Some house cleanin' needs to be done to get this monorepo all setup!
-Stay tuned.

 ## Made with ❤️

 By your friends at [Help Scout](https://www.helpscout.net)